paltman-archive/postman/README.rst

 Commands
 ========

-``poastman`` has 6 different commands, in line with the various API calls available for Amazon SES.
+``postman`` has 6 different commands, in line with the various API calls available for Amazon SES.